mjordan/islandora_workbench_docs/docs/fields.md

 #### Link fields

-The Link field type stores URLs (e.g. `https://acme.com`) and link text in separate data elements.
+The link field type stores URLs (e.g. `https://acme.com`) and link text in separate data elements.
 To add or update fields of this type, Workbench needs to provide the URL and link text in the structure Drupal expects.
 To accomplish this within a single CSV field, we separate the URL and link text pairs in CSV values with double percent signs (`%%`), like this:

 ```text
 field_related_websites